 I had sore arms for the next three or four days.
 And all of that because of the “what if” packing – turns out that the chances you will need a proper jacket and rain boots in a seaside town in the middle of July are non-existent.

 You need to understand what you actually need, and what you don’t.
-You don’t need the third pair of jeans or the fifteenth pair of socks.
+You don’t need the third pair of jeans or the fifteenth pair of socks, or even your compression socks.
 And you certainly don’t need that shirt you haven’t worn since your graduation.

 Once you have a really good understanding of what you actually need, you will be able to pack for long trips in small suitcases.
 Especially if you know some really cool packing hacks.